falkr/ttm4175/pages/iot-devices.md

 After some time, you will also become more experienced with APIs, and sometimes you can guess which functions there probably are and how they are most likely called.
 In that case, you can start typing and look in the auto-completion for something that matches.

+:task: After you finished the other tasks below, reflect on how you manage to use the API for using the components of the Microbit.
+What was easy?
+What is challenging?
+What helped?

 # Application Examples